mohamed-afk420/Engineering_4_Notebook/README.md

   time.sleep (1)

 ### Reflection
-I was confused at the beginning and tried to do assinment 1 and 2 at once.
+I was confused at the beginning and tried to do assignment 1 and 2 at once.
 So I don't fully know if i did the assigment properly, I know for sure that I didn't do assinment two properly though.
 ## Launch_Part_2
 ### Assignment Description
+In this assignment we had make the Pico count and everytime the seocnd went down a red ligfht would blink.
+Once the countdown ended a green light would turn on to indicate the end.
 ### Evidence

 ### Wiring